 Our Hubs organise events to raise awareness of social issues, and active citizenship.
 These events span from social opportunities to get to know likeminded individuals, to multi day conferences to learn about a topical issue.

 One of our regular conferences is the Cambridge Climate and Sustainability Forum.
-Every year, with the support of Cambridge Zero and the University of Cambridge Sustainability Team, the student conference committee brings together hundreds of students at the University of Cambridge to hear speakers, discuss key environmental topics, and learn.
+Every year, with the support of Cambridge Zero, the student conference committee brings together hundreds of students at the University of Cambridge to hear speakers, discuss key environmental topics, and learn.
 These events are designed and delivered by a student committee, recruited and trained by Student Hubs, to enable our student leaders to build their networks and gain key experiences which will support their employability and skills.

 In 2021 9 students leaders delivered a 2 day conference with 26 speakers, 300 attendees and a green fair with 13 organisations.

 [Engage for Change] helped me practice my interpersonal skills, management skills, and most importantly, my confidence.

 I didn’t get to do my project at the end of the Engage for Change programme, but through this programme I got the chance to be part of the Cambridge Climate and Sustainability Forum (CCSF) committee and integrate my project into the Forum.
 I managed to gather 13 initiatives and present them to the audience in the CCSF which was a great achievement for me.”Sarah Alya Firnadya, Cambridge Climate and Sustainability Forum Committee member and Engage for Change participant, Cambridge Hub

 If you’re a student who wants to see a social impact event at your institution, get in touch with your local Hub in Bristol, Cambridge or Southampton or contact us at firstname.lastname@example.org to see what we can do at your university.

 If you’re a university staff member interested in running an event, find out more about how your institution can partner with us.